chessworld/TorneloScoresheet/documentation/QualityAssurancePlan.md

 All tests will be required to be passing in order for Pull Requests to be accepted into "main".

-Each feature introduced should also include appropriate unit tests to test the feature.
+Each feature introduced should also include appropriate unit tests.

 ## GitHub Management Policies